WiMoVE-OSS/docs/docs/setup/ansible_setup.md

     ```bash
     ssh-add ~/.ssh/id_rsa
     ```
     This will prompt you for the passphrase of your key.
+After you entered the passphrase, you will not be prompted for it again in that terminal session.

 To finally run the playbook, execute
 ```bash